OttoVintola/ottovintola/public/posts/advanced-sql-and-query-optimization.md

 WHERE CountryCode = 'US'
 ```

+Since, the `CountryCode` and `Country` have a 1-to-1 correspondence, we can exclude one of them and use the other like below:

 ```sql
 SELECT Country, Population, GDP
 FROM CountryTable
 WHERE Country = 'United States'
 ```

-Since, the `CountryCode` and `Country` have a 1-to-1 correspondence, we can exclude one of them and use the other.

 #### 3. Avoid N:N Joins